-In our recent internal study we discovered that a shopper expects more services and to build new relationships with sales representatives.
-Also 60% of retailers surveyed want to enhance this relationship.
+In our recent internal study, we discovered that a shopper expects more services and to build new relationships with sales representatives.
+Also, 60% of retailers surveyed want to enhance this relationship.
 We want to bring the tools and the information to make this possible.

 We are moving toward a mobile and cashless society.
 Digital currencies like Bitcoin and Paypal are engaged in the ‘Walletwars’ trying to get the biggest slice of the virtual currency pie.
-We need to understand how this will impact retailers are ensure that they are prepared.
+We need to understand how this will impact retailers and ensure that they are prepared.

 Customers want personalised interactions with their brands, “an on demand service”.
 IT developments must support retailers to make this augmented service possible but also ensure operations are streamlined.

 Big Data is one of the tremendous ways to gather all the knowledge from our customer insights to better serve the customers by understanding their preferences and personalising communications to suit them.
 This increases sales, builds relationships and enhances loyalty over time.

 What innovations do you think we will see in stores in the future?

 There will be a number of choices for retailers based on the service they want to provide.
 For example, mobile POS will enable retailers to enhance the customer experience whereas self-checkout innovations will allow other retailers to be less involved in the sales process.